THIRUPATHAIAH633/-8.2CDevSecOps/README.md

 When the wizard is done, restart the application and run the exploits again to confirm they are fixed.

-Auto trigger test May 12
+Auto trigger final test May 12